fmccown/SongApi/README.md

 # SongApi
 RESTful web API created with Express and MongoDB

+First, ensure the MongoDB deamon is running since the API reads and writes to MongoDB.

 After cloning, run **npm install**.
-Then run **npm start** to start an Express server.
-Make sure the MongoDB deamon is running before starting.
+Then run **npm start** to start an Express server on port 8000.

 The song API supports the following requests: